brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-10-indias-model-for-rapidly-developing-population-dense-emerging-markets.md

----
-layout: post
-title: India's Model for Rapidly Developing Population Dense Emerging Markets
+# India's Model for Rapidly Developing Population Dense Emerging Markets
----
 <p>India has been on the cutting edge of technology and emerging trends since the 1990s and they have created a customizable system for other population dense countries looking to rapidly develop to bring the bulk of their population into the new technological revolution. </p>
 <p>Since India's rapid development started in the 1990s it has become the 11th largest economy in the world and has the 4th largest purchasing power parity.
 It also has approximately 1/6th of the worlds 6 billion+ people, 80% of who are barely accounted for statistically.</p>